 Ian holds a BA from the University of Western Ontario.
 In his spare time, Ian enjoys golf, hockey and music and continues to coach minor hockey.

-As Vice President, Technology Analysis Group, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
+As Vice President, Competitive Technical Intelligence, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
 Jim and his team work closely with customers around the globe, delivering technical analysis that helps them benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
 Prior to becoming Vice President, Jim led the Product Management team at Chipworks for over 10 years, focused on providing competitive technical intelligence.

-As Vice President, Core Capabilities, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
+As Vice President, Operations, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
 Bill brings over 25 years of experience in designing and building semiconductors, optoelectronics, and printed circuit cards to the company.